google.com, pub-6913482281658882, DIRECT, f08c47fec0942fa0

 photo credit: commons. wikimedia.org

 Driving home from the gym today, I decided to take a detour and make my way home via the streets of Boise State University's campus.
 The campus was a hive of activity, cars packed with personal belongings and new students navigating their way around campus on foot, orienting themselves to their new surroundings.
-Many were away from home for the first time as they wandered around with nervous hearts, eyes open in wonderment coupled with a hint of fear.
+Many were away from home for the first time.
+They wandered around with nervous hearts, eyes open in wonderment coupled with a hint of fear.

 Stopped at the stoplight near the student union building, it dawned on me that twenty years earlier I was in the very same situation as many of these students, albeit on a campus that has grown and changed since I first stepped foot on it.